Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 This approach upholds transparency authorship integrity and verifiable engineering input.
 AI was not used to replace engineering judgement invent topologies or obscure authorship.
 It was used to support responsible engineering not to simulate it.

-Forward Looking System Architecture and Grid Control Impact

-While this design remains a fully autonomous analog only safety system, future versions may integrate optional non intrusive software overlays to simulate faults or enable array level disconnection as part of grid responsive behaviour.
-This would allow safe coordination with inverters batteries and wind systems improving capacity factor and system resilience.
-It also opens the door for proactive disconnection during overproduction, voltage instability or thermal stress without compromising the reliability of the core analog safety logic.

-This approach positions the photovoltaic module as a flexible responsive asset in distributed energy networks enabling grid operators to manage safety and system balance from the source not just at the inverter or substation.
-ALLOWING meaningul solar panel de-energisation, NOT leaving dangerous live DC cables and wires on inverter shutdown WITHOUT use of external rapid shutdown devices that create high voltage (100V to 1500V, soon 2000V) switching risks and exposed to reverse currents up to 55A potentially.

-Electrical Modelling Requirements and System Competence
+19 Electrical Modelling Requirements and System Competence

 This design requires full system electrical modelling that combines electronics and electrical engineering competence with direct current string layout and array topology awareness.
 This includes:
 	•	Capacitance discharge paths
 	•	Inductive loop behaviour across dense field layouts
 	•	Electromagnetic coupling from up to 160 parallel conductors in systems with 80 strings
 	•	Arc propagation and residual energy conditions in long exposed cable runs

+⚠️ Capacitance and Inductance modeling of complete PV Array

+The engineering models must pay close attention to inductive and capacitative discharge behavious of dense string designs for example 24 strings in Sungrow 350kW string inverters or 20x4 = 80 strings in 1.1MW central inverter topologies.
+The system may behave as massive capacitor.
+Induced switching or transients or reverse current faults continue to manifest as dangeorus and often hiden arcs in the field.
+This behaviour may often be invisible to the inverter.
+Twisted or Quad string designs may be considered and have been delivered.

+The mission is to build self healing solar modules that autonomously disconnect under dangerous conditions reducing risks of fire, electrocution, inverter failure or transformer overload and enhancing the safety of photovoltaic systems at every scale.

+20 Forward Looking System Architecture and Grid Control Impact

+While this design remains a fully autonomous analog only safety system, future versions may integrate optional non intrusive software overlays to simulate faults or enable array level disconnection as part of grid responsive behaviour.
+This would allow safe coordination with inverters batteries and wind systems improving capacity factor and system resilience.
+It also opens the door for proactive disconnection during overproduction, voltage instability or thermal stress without compromising the reliability of the core analog safety logic.

+This approach positions the photovoltaic module as a flexible responsive asset in distributed energy networks enabling grid operators to manage safety and system balance from the source not just at the inverter or substation.
+ALLOWING meaningul solar panel de-energisation, NOT leaving dangerous live DC cables and wires on inverter shutdown WITHOUT use of external rapid shutdown devices that create high voltage (100V to 1500V, soon 2000V) switching risks and exposed to reverse currents up to 55A potentially.

 VENTUS Ltd is particularly well suited to this challenge due to its decade long focus on direct current string cable behaviour since 2012 and its active collaboration with Studer Cables Switzerland on EBXL solar cable systems that are already field proven across global gigawatt scale deployments.